avf/mobile-app-dev/exercises/index.md

 ## Code review

-During the lecture after the submission, we're going to do a short 1-on-1 code review session where you explain the code to me.
+During the lecture after the submission, we're going to do a short 1-on-1 code review session by random sample.
+You will explain the code to me.
 You'll be graded according to your understanding of the code and the underlying concepts, not the code itself.

 ## Help and Support